Squatting in Ireland: That Social Centre in Stoneybatter

+As of January 2024 the group has squatted a new building, and are continuing to operate as before.

 Connolly House on Eden Quay

 In May 2022 a socialist republican group called the Revolutionary Workers Union (RWU) seized a property on Eden Quay in Dublin and dubbed it "James Connolly House".
 The group claimed to refurbish the building, which they said was derelict, and were operating it as a homeless shelter amongst other uses.
 The Times reported that the building was owned by the Salvation Army who claimed the building was in the process of being refurbished for use by refugees from the Russo-Ukrainian War.
 The Salvation Army criticised the RWU for disrupting their work while the RWU claimed there was no evidence that the building was being refurbished before their arrival.
 In late May the High Court ruled that the squatters must leave and in early June, after the RWU said they would not abide by the order, they were evicted by the Garda Síochána.

+Revolutionary Housing League

+Following the events on Eden Quay, the Revolutionary Workers Union created a new organisation called the Revolutionary Housing League, whose primary function is to create squats as a political tactic.
+Since June 2022, the organisation has created several squats, primarily in Dublin, although these are usually short-lived, as their tactic of publicising their actions often results in a rapid response from An Garda Siochana.